 The Impact of Long Acting Formulations

 Depot formulations have been introduced in the schizophrenia market and have illustrated the positive impact of long acting formulations in improving clinical outcomes.
 In 2003 the first atypical depot, Risperdal® Consta® (Consta), was introduced to the market.
 Consta, which is a 2 week injectable formulation of risperidone, showed very quickly the pharmacoeconomic benefits of a longer acting formulation by improving patient adherence.
-Two new atypical depot products have also been approved by the FDA last year.

 The Limitations of Depot Formulations